 Our team of paediatric occupational therapists (POTs) have a range of specialist skills knowledge and information about managing the practical difficulties with daily living at home.

 You can request an assessment to see whether you are eligible for aids or adaptations to your home environment.
 We cover the whole of the county.

 If it is agreed that your situation meets the criteria for aids or adaptations (these have been set by the government, us and other local authorities) we will support you through the process.

 This may include accessing a disabled facilities grant (DFG) to fund or part fund the works.
 If applicable, we may apply to the housing association or council on your behalf to request the work to be done as assessed.

 If you are a tenant any adaptations to your property would need to be agreed by your landlord.

 The funding for aids and adaptations comes from different sources.
 We are responsible for the assessment of your needs and making recommendations about how to meet those needs but we are not responsible for the decision about whether the funding will be agreed.

 The agreement for funding is based in legislation and is the responsibility of the district and county councils to administer.

 In some cases where the funding exceeds the grants available you may be asked to make a contribution to the cost of the adaptation.
 This is via a means-tested process.

-You can make a referral yourself for a Paediatric Occupational Therapy assessment by calling Call Derbyshire on 08456 058 058.
+You can make a referral yourself for a paediatric occupational therapy assessment by calling Call Derbyshire tel 01629 533190.
 If you already have a social worker they can make the referral for you.